dlueth/qoopido.js/README.md

 ## Installation
 There currently are four ways to get Qoopido.js included into your project:

+**remark**
+> As Qoopido.js 4.0.0 is not yet released this section is not currently not valid and the only way to get the alpha is by either downloading or cloning from the corresponding git branch.

 ### CDN
 Qoopido.js will continue to be pushed to jsdelivr and CDNJS.
 I personally recommend jsdelivr.